ioi-2017/tps/docs/README.md

 It clones the tps repo and installs it.

-You can customize its installation by setting these enviornment variables before running the above command:
+You can customize its installation by setting these environment variables before running the above command:

 | Variable                  | Description                               | Default                               |
 | ------------------------- | ----------------------------------------- | ------------------------------------- |